Hurricane Gustav is lashing the US Gulf Coast with the same force as Katrina.

 Prices had hit more than $118 per barrel in a special trading session on Sunday.

-Gustav’s approach stirred uneasy comparisons to Katrina, the most costly hurricane in US history, which killed about 1,500 people and caused more than $80bn in damage almost exactly three years ago.
+Gustav’s approach stirred uneasy comparisons to Katrina, the most costly hurricane in US history, which killed about 1,500 people and caused over $80bn in damage almost exactly three years ago.

 Long lines of cars and buses streamed out of New Orleans on Sunday after the evacuation was ordered.